-Statement of Governance and Management Philosophy - The Complementary Roles of the BCIA Council ("Council") and Management
+Statement of Governance and Management Philosophy - The Complementary Roles of the BCIA Board ("Board") and Management

 The BCIA Bylaws stipulate two senior management positions: Chief Executive Officer (CEO) and Registrar.
-The Bylaws also provide that Council may, but is not required to, appoint one person to hold the dual role of CEO/Registrar.
-Council operates within a model that distinguishes between strategic leadership and operations/management.
-Council and the CEO/Registrar have distinct and complementary responsibilities in advancing the mission of the BCIA.
-Council provides the overall leadership and strategic direction for the Institute.
+The Bylaws also provide that the Board may, but is not required to, appoint one person to hold the dual role of CEO/Registrar.
+The Board operates within a model that distinguishes between strategic leadership and operations/management.
+The Board and the CEO/Registrar have distinct and complementary responsibilities in advancing the mission of the BCIA.
+The Board provides the overall leadership and strategic direction for the Institute.
 It then delegates authority and responsibility to the CEO/Registrar to provide a broad degree of freedom to exercise responsibility and judgment to achieve the Institute's goals.
-The Council ensures that the BCIA's goals are clear, parameters and approval points are established, and evaluation criteria are mutually understood.
+The Board ensures that the BCIA's goals are clear, parameters and approval points are established, and evaluation criteria are mutually understood.

 View the Governance Manual (below) for a complete description of BCIA Governance.